Devang-25/secret-santa/README.md

 * **Error Responses:**

   **Code:** 400  <br />
-  **Reason:** Your list is missing, has less than two people, or has duplicate names.
+  **Reason:** Your request is malformed, or your list is missing, or has less than two people, or has duplicate names.

   **Code:** 409  <br />
   **Reason:** Could not generate a match.
 Try increasing the `retryCount` parameter or removing some exclusion rules.

 **POST: /send**
 ----
-  _Sends emails to each person in the list, generating a random match if one is not provided._
+  Sends emails to each person in the list, generating a random match if one is not provided.

-  **_Note: a `/match` response can be fed into the `list` of this request, but it is not necessary to call `/match` first if you don't want to see the result before sending._**
+  _**Note:** a `/match` response can be fed into the `list` of this request, but it is not necessary to call `/match` first if you don't want to see the result before sending._
 * **Request parameters**
     + `list`: an array of people _Note: the response of a `/match` call will be a valid value for this parameter._
         + `name`: The name of the person.
 Required.
         + `email`: (Optional) The email address for this person.
 If not provided, an email will not be sent.
         + `exclusions`: (Optional) An array of names representing people that should be ignored when assigning a match to this person.
-        + `match`: (Optional) A preselected match for this person, i.e. from the response of a `/match` call. **If not provided the match will be randomly selected.**
+        + `match`: (Optional) A preselected match for this person, e.g. from the response of a `/match` call. **If not provided the match will be randomly selected.**
     + `retryCount`: number of times to attempt to match.
 Defaults to 100. _Note: You should not have to change this unless you have large lists with complex exclusion rules_
     + `subject`: (Optional) The subject of the email to be sent.
 Defaults to `Your "Secret Santa" match'` if not provided.
     + `message`: (Optional) The message of the email to be sent.
 Use `{{name}}` to insert the name of the match into the message.
 Defaults to `Your Secret Santa match is {{name}}!` if not provided.